cyberpsychose/Pwnanoia-CTF-walkthrough/README.md

-This write-up / walkthrough will provide my full process for finishing my own CTF, the pwnanoia CTF
+This write-up / walkthrough will provide my full process for finishing my own CTF, the pwnanoia CTF here is the link of the CTF : https://tryhackme.com/jr/pwnanoia

 First, we start by modifying `/etc/hosts` to associate the IP address with the host.